bleaktwig/yuadrem-wiki/docs/index.md

 * The **True Tongue** was the third and final language developed by oths.
 Also based on Fruenese, it adds to it a large set of unique and very complicated grammatical rules.
 These make the language exceedenly hard to learn, but give it a unique advantage: it is impossible to lie in True Tongue, hence its name.
 The language is most commonly spoken by political figures, diplomats, and scholars.

 #### Omian Family
-**Babazano** was the only language taught by Om to their descendants, the marsets.
+**Babazano** was the only language taught by Om to their descendants, the imates.
 It is a very repetitive language with little verb variety, making it somewhat easy to learn.
 It has only 10 consonants, making lip movements very easy to identify.
 As such, most speakers learn to read lips fairly easily.
 Currently, Babazano is the only language spoken in the Nation of Om.
 <!-- NOTE.
 4 vowels: a, e, o, u. -->

 #### Naenkian Family
 Since they do most of their communication through spores, the god-tree Tek did not teach any language to barkskins.
-They were, however, later taught language by marsets, in an attempt to establish communication.
+They were, however, later taught language by imates, in an attempt to establish communication.
 Barkskins learned babazano, which quickly morphed into the naenkian language family due to their unique morphology.

 * **Knaenese** is the most common language in the naenkian family.
 Lacking teeth and lips, barkskins communicate only with their alveolar ridge and palate, producing rough-sounding words.
 Knaenese is currently spoken only in the Nation of Knagan.
 * **Gannagian**, sometimes referred to as Old Knaenese, sounds very similar to knaenese, but is generally simpler.
 Lacking the proximity to Tek, and thus its spores, the barkskins of Knagan had to further develop their language, leading to this differentiation.
 Gannagian is only spoken in Gannag.
 Gannagian is the basis for the gannagian apomantic system<!-- TODO.
 Link. -->.
-* **Leaf-runes** is a written language developed by marsets and barkskins, used to communicate between the two.
+* **Leaf-runes** is a written language developed by imates and barkskins, used to communicate between the two.
 The language is written into the bark of trees, and the shape of each gliph depends on the shapes of this bark.
 This makes it very hard for other kins to understand the writing, but is fairly simple for the two due to their intimate relation with trees.
 Leaf-runes are mostly used to provide guidance or help in the jungle in a secretive manner.

 #### Uldian Family
 Uldian languages were developed independently by the oths of Ignelli<!-- TODO.
 Link. -->, under the tutelage of the god-tree [Uld](religions/tanethism_pantheon.md#uld).
 These languages saw some success in the region, but never spread too far from Ignelli.